 But what happens when things get tough?

-Most of us don’t share the reality of life on Facebook, Twitter, Instagram, Snapchat… we share the highlights reel.
-And in this virtual world, many of our friends are like those noddy dogs on the dashboard of old folks’ cars; constantly agreeing, liking what you posts, commenting with little heart emoticons.
+Most of us don’t share the raw realities of life on Facebook, Twitter, Instagram, Snapchat… we share the highlights reel.
+And in this virtual world, many of our friends are like those noddy dogs on the dashboard of old folks’ cars; constantly agreeing, liking what you post, commenting with little heart emoticons.
 We collect friends and likes as a hoarder collects things.
 They seem necessary.
 They make us feel good.
-But when when life gets hard, they are a poor substitute for quality.
+But when life gets hard, they are a poor substitute for quality.

 In a world afraid to say the hard things for fear of sounding judgemental, offensive or even tight-laced, I would venture to say that a true friend is one who is unafraid of speaking the truth, unafraid of jumping into the deep with you, and whose love is unconditional.

 I want to be that kind of friend.

 It’s the difference between liking and loving.
 A liking friend will do whatever it takes to make you feel better, while a loving friend will take the time to look at the bigger picture with you and navigate the journey by your side.

 The nodding ones are as common as dirty public toilets, but a friend who will sit down and listen to you, cry with you, and lovingly point out your blind spots; they are rare and precious as pink diamonds.